Take the Food Waste Challenge

 We are partnering with the EPA, Food Too Good to Waste campaign to launch a local Food Waste Challenge.
 We are recruiting families to participate in a pilot program that will track and reduce your household food waste.
 We will provide each family in the challenge a bucket for measuring preventable food waste each week, as well as educational resources, fridge signs, menu planning information and other resources and support along the way.

 Will you take the challenge?
-Email firstname.lastname@example.org for more information or to sign up.
+Email firstname.lastname@example.org for more information on how you can reduce food waste.

 Food Waste Challenge Resources